Phyllis Beveridge Nissila

 Also, in a growing economy and population, the inevitability of construction noises for hospital add-ons might play an occasional, new role in a hospital experience, as it did mine.

 To start with, on the technology side, upgraded machines and diagnostic programs help us get faster treatments and live longer, of course.
 However, this next modern innovation has got me the most excited the past few years.
-There are now computer platforms called “patient portals” that allow 24/7 access to one’s lab reports so that at any time day or night even non-medically-trained people like myself can have more—and fast–access to those MAs.
+There are now computer platforms called “patient portals” that allow 24/7 access to one’s lab reports so that at any time day or night even non-medically-trained people like myself can have more—and fast–access to those MAs and abbreviations.

 This makes it easier to comprehend what’s going on and/or to obsess over the report and proceed immediately to OMSs (Online Medical Sites) for more “information”.